Avilir/ocp4_upi_baremetal/README.md

 # cd ocp4_upi_baremetal
 ```

 After the RHEL8 rebuild completes, you can then discover information about your cluster using ansible fact-gathering.
 You run the discover_macs.yml playbook one time, to generate an inventory file with mac addresses defined for all machines.
-For example, construct an input inventory file like this one, call it **basic_inv.yml**:
+For example, construct an input inventory file like this one, call it **basic_inv.yml** (you can use **inventory.yml.sample** as an example):

 ```
 [deployer]